 In the event of an urgent query following treatment, Bupa members should use the following contact details

-The Chiltern Hospital ward where you were discharged from on 01494890890 (preferred as they will have your clinical notes) or my secretary below
+The Chiltern Hospital ward / Shelburne Hospital ward where you were discharged from on 01494890890 (preferred as they will have your clinical notes) or my secretary below

 Ask to speak to the nurse in charge of the ward or your care.

 Or (if less urgent) the contact details provided to you: